-Uncomfortable moments for Boris Johnson in Partygate questions
+Boris Johnson: Did MPs pierce the ex-PM's armour?

 Mr Johnson replied: "This is guidance, and I'm not going to pretend that it was enforced rigidly.
 But that's explicitly what the guidance provides for."

-Boris Johnson has maintained he acted on advice of his trusted officials.
+Mr Johnson has maintained he acted on advice of his trusted officials.

 But he now says while he had been assured that the rules had been followed at the December 2020 press office Christmas party (which he didn't attend), he had not been assured about the guidance.